OnieMa/workforme/lyrics/You belong with me.md

                                     [ˌwɔːn ˈaʊt]王娜 Gz
-Walk in the streets    with you-in your worn-out jeans kannap                               /ɔːt/应该
+Walk in the streets    with you-in your worn-out jeans
-I can't help thinking   this-is how it   ought to be Laughing on a park  bench thinking to myself  "Hey, isn't this easy?"
+       kannap  忒k zeis                         /ɔːt/应该 I can't help thinking   this-is how it   ought to be Laughing on a park bench  thinking to myself  "Hey, isn't this easy?"

-And you've got a smile   that can lightup this whole town I haven't seen it in a while   since she brought you down You say you're fine I know you better than that
+And you've got a smile   that can lightup this whole town

+I haven't seen it in a while since she brought you down You say you're fine I know you better than that
 Hey, what you doing with a     girl like that?
                             [ˈsniːkə(r)]
 She wears high heels, I wear sneakers
 She's cheer captain and I'm on the bleachers